RascalSoftware/python-RAT/CONTRIBUTING.md

     git checkout -b new-feature

+If there are updates to the C++ RAT submodule, run the following command to update the local branch

+    git submodule update --remote

 Once complete submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) via GitHub.
 Ensure to rebase your branch to include the latest changes on your branch and resolve possible merge conflicts.

 Unit-testing and coverage
 -------------------------